Ages: 5 through 18 yearsTesting Time: 40 to 60 minutesAdministration: Individual

 Methods for using the PASS and Full Scale scores to identify cognitive strengths and weaknesses are also provided.
 Due to the unique information that can be obtained from the CAS2, the results may be particularly helpful when assessing special populations.
 The Interpretive Handbook also contains additional resources for examiners, such as implications for intervention based on CAS2 results, describes several research-based instructional programs directly linked to PASS theory, and an illustrative CAS2 report presenting a written interpretation of CAS2 results.

-COMPLETE CAS2 KIT INCLUDES: Administration and Scoring Manual, Interpretive and Technical Manual, Stimulus Books 1-3, 10 Examiner Record Forms, 5 each of the Student Response Books for 5-7 and 8-17, 10 Figure Memory Response Books, Scoring Templates, and one red pencil.
+COMPLETE CAS2 KIT INCLUDES: Administration and Scoring Manual, Interpretive and Technical Manual, Stimulus Books 1-3, 10 Examiner Record Forms, 5 each of the Student Response Books for 5-7 and 8-17, 10 Figure Memory Response Books, Scoring Templates, and one red pencil, all in a canvas carrying CAS2.
 (2014)

 Also available separately: CAS2 Online Scoring and Report System (includes 5 licenses)